MichaelHussey/SolaceKafkaSourceConnector/README.md

 ### Deploying the Connector into Kafka

 The simplest way to copy the jar file created above together with the required dependencies to a directory which is contained in the Kafka environment's `plugin.path` [See docs for the Confluent Platform](http://docs.confluent.io/current/connect/userguide.html#installing-plugins).
-A conenvience Gradle task `copyDepJars` copies all the connector-specific dependencies to the `target/deplib` directory.

 ```
 export SOLACE_KAFKA_PLUGIN=${CONFLUENT_HOME}/share/java/kafka-connect-solace